victorcalixto/mega-polis/README.md

 * Download and Install [Sverchok][2]
 * Download [MEGA-POLIS zip archive][4] from GitHub
-* In Blender, go to User Preferences > Addons > install from file > choose zip-archive > activate flag beside MEGA-POLIS.
+* In Blender, go to User Preferences > Add-ons > install from file > choose zip-archive > activate flag beside MEGA-POLIS.
-* Check the addon options to install all dependencies.
+* Check the add-on options to install all dependencies.
-* Save preferences, if you want to enable the addon permanently.
+* Save preferences, if you want to enable the add-on permanently.

 LICENSE: GPL-3.